danielsteman/vite-blog/public/content/blog4.md

-# WASM with React and Rust :crab:
+# WASM with React and Javascript :crab:

 &nbsp;